ElJocho/antsim/README.md

 # antsim
-a simulation where ants struggle to survive on finite ressources.
+A simulation where ants struggle to survive on finite ressources.

 ## Installation
 Requires Python 3.7